Virtua Racing: Patent dispute

 In 1992, Sega applied for a Japanese patent involving an innovative feature they developed for Virtua Racing: changing the 3D camera viewpoint with the press of a button.
 Sega also used the feature in later games such as Daytona USA.
 It took five years for the patent to process before the patent was successfully granted to Sega in 1997.
 By that time, camera change buttons had become a common feature in 3D video games.
 This would mean Sega could earn royalties from 3D video games that used a camera change button feature.

 Due to being a common feature used in many 3D video games, Sega received royalties from other companies using the feature in their games, both in Japan and internationally.
 Atari, for example, paid Sega royalties for using the feature in Atari Jaguar games.
 Sega also successfully took legal action against Nintendo, among other companies, for using the feature in their games.
 In the late 1990s, Nintendo and Sony Computer Entertainment decided to work together to challenge Sega's patent in Japanese courts.
-They found that the 3D camera change button feature of Virtua Racing was used in an earlier title, Star Wars: Attack on the Death Star, a Star Wars video game developed by Japanese company M.N.M Software (later called Mindware) for the Sharp X68000 computer and released exclusively for the Japanese market in 1991.
+They found that the 3D camera change button feature of Virtua Racing was used in an earlier title, Star Wars: Attack on the Death Star, a Star Wars video game developed by Japanese company M.N.M Software (later called Mindware) for the X68000 computer and released exclusively for the Japanese market in 1991.
 That game's development was led by Mikito Ichikawa, who attended court to testify.
 Sega's patent was eventually revoked as a result of Ichikawa's testimony, but Ichikawa himself never received any compensation from Nintendo or other companies.
 However, Ichikawa revealed that the Star Wars game wasn't the first either, but the first game to use the feature was Magical Shot, a billiards game also developed by M.N.M Software for the X68000 and released exclusively for the Japanese market in 1991.